Argent77/PST-UB-reloaded/PST-UB-reloaded/readme/readme.txt

   ("Restored Party Comments and Banters")
 - Fixed dialog conditions of fiends in SCB to return the pendant only after making a deal with them ("Restored Pendant of Yemeth Quest")
+- Resolved a dead end if the party entered the Mausoleum without an empty purse in their possession ("Restored Candlestick Quest")
+- Turned "Restored More Morte Mortuary Moments" into two subcomponents: Install "Everything" or "Comments only"